 - She died in October 1859.
 Burial place is unknown.

-Two matches descend from Hiram Hildreth, and one match from Alexander Hildreth.
-Both were sons of Mary & John Hildreth.
-They are shared matches and also are shared matches to other known descendants of Mary Emaline.
+Several matches descend from Hiram Hildreth and Alexander Hildreth.
+Both were sons of Mary and John Hildreth of De Kalb County, Tennessee.
+They are shared matches to other known descendants of Mary Emaline.

 I would also like to note that it takes A LOT of time and effort to use shared matches and family trees to help connect/verify family tree branches!
 I often do most of the “leg work” of genealogy myself, going off of as little as someone’s parents or grandparents names.
 This takes a lot of research to establish their tree and find their connection to my “shared matches” group.

-While I currently don’t have a paper trail to establish Mary Emaline as a Hildreth, I do believe her parents were indeed Mary and John Hildreth.
+While I currently don’t have a paper trail to establish Mary Emaline as a Hildreth, I do believe she was due to DNA.
+She was likely the daughter of John Hildreth and Mary (maiden name unknown), sister of Alexander and Hiram Hildreth.

 If you have more information on this family, please email me at email@example.com